articblush/nvim/README.md

 })
 ```

-or if u want a more simple example:
+or if you want a more simple example:

 ```lua
 require('articblush').setup({